-In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU 2014-09, Revenue from Contracts with Customers and created a new topic in the FASB Accounting Standards Codification ("ASC"), Topic 606.
-The new standard provides a single comprehensive revenue recognition framework for all entities and supersedes nearly all existing U.S. GAAP revenue recognition guidance, including industry-specific guidance.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU 2014-09, Revenue from Contracts with Customers and created a new topic in the FASB Accounting Standards Codification ("ASC"), Topic 606, and has since amended the standard with ASU 2015-14, "Revenue from Contracts with Customers: Principal versus Agent Considerations (Reporting Revenue Gross versus Net)," ASU 2016-10, "Revenue from Contracts with Customers: Identifying Performance Obligations and Licensing," and ASU 2016-12, "Revenue from Contracts with Customers: Narrow-Scope Improvements and Practical Expedients."
+These new standards provide a single comprehensive revenue recognition framework for all entities and supersede nearly all existing U.S. GAAP revenue recognition guidance, including industry-specific guidance.
 The core principle of the revenue model is that an entity should recognize revenue in a manner that depicts the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The standard is designed to create greater comparability for financial statement users across industries and also requires enhanced disclosures.
 The amendments are effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
 Early application is not permitted.
-We are currently evaluating the impact this guidance may have on our financial statements and related disclosures.
+The FASB allows two adoption methods under ASC 606.
+We currently plan to adopt the standard using the "modified retrospective method."
+Under that method, we will apply the rules to all contracts existing as of January 1, 2018, recognizing in the beginning retained earnings an adjustment for the cumulative effect of the change and providing additional disclosure comparing results to previous accounting standards.
+Upon initial evaluation, we believe the requirements of this standard will not result in a significant change to our results.

 In June 2014, the FASB issued ASU 2014-12, "Compensation - Stock Compensation" providing explicit guidance on how to account for share-based payments granted to employees in which the terms of the award provide that a performance target that affects vesting could be achieved after the requisite service period.
-The amendments in this Update are effective for annual periods and interim periods within those annual periods beginning after December 15, 2015.
-Early adoption is permitted.
-We are currently evaluating the impact this guidance may have on our financial statements.
+The amendments in this Update are effective.

 In August 2014, the FASB issued ASU 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern.
 The new standard requires management to assess an entity's ability to continue as a going concern, and to provide related footnote disclosures in certain circumstances.
 The standard is effective for public entities for annual and interim periods beginning after December 15, 2016, with early adoption permitted.
-We are currently evaluating the impact this guidance may have on our financial statements and related disclosures.
+We implemented in the first quarter of 2017.

 In April 2015, the FASB issued ASU 2015-03, Simplifying the Presentation of Debt Issuance Costs.
 Debt issuance costs related to a recognized debt liability will be presented on the balance sheet as a direct deduction from the debt liability, similar to the presentation of debt discounts, rather than as an asset.
 Amortization of these costs will continue to be reported as interest expense.
-ASU 2015-03 is effective for annual and interim reporting periods beginning after December 15, 2015.
-Early adoption is permitted.
-The adoption of this ASU is not expected to have an impact on our financial statements.
+ASU 2015-03 is effective.

 In July 2015, the FASB issued ASU No. 2015-11, Inventory (Topic 330): Simplifying the Measurement of Inventory, requiring that inventory be measured at the lower of cost and net realizable value.
 Net realizable value is defined as estimated selling price in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.
 This ASU is effective within annual periods beginning on or after December 15, 2016, including interim periods within that reporting period.
-We are currently evaluating the impact this guidance may have on our financial statements.
+This ASU is implemented.